 Now, instead of claiming some pseudo-scientific basis, race refers to a "social construct," meaning it's something we, as societies, use to place people conveniently into groups.

 " ... a human group defined by itself or others as distinct by virtue of perceived common physical characteristics that are held to be inherent ...
 Determining which characteristics constitute the race ... is a choice human beings make."

 Some of the reasons for the continuing use of race as an identifier may be acceptable: The U.S. Census Bureau, for example, asks people to identify themselves by race and gives them six choices, including "some other race."
 (The Bureau also allows respondents to say they're of more than one race.)
 The Bureau uses that data for such purposes as funding government programs aimed at specific groups.

-Other reasons are definitely not acceptable: Racial discrimination is still real all over the globe.
+Other reasons are definitely not acceptable: Racial discrimination and racial prejudice are still real all over the globe.

 Though genetically race is not a valid concept, socially it is very, very real.
 In some definitions, it goes well beyond physical characteristics, too.

-"There really are cultural differences between people who grow up in an African-American community vs. a white suburban community.
+"There really are cultural differences between people who grow up in an African American community versus a white suburban community.
 It's not genetic, but it's a real thing," Hartmann says.
 "There's different languages, different patterns of behavior, different ways of thinking about the world."

-Cultural difference suggest the other word most often conflated with race: "ethnicity."
+Cultural differences suggest the other word most often conflated with race: "ethnicity."
 And that muddies the terminology waters even more.